christophermassey2005/aidrawinggame/README.md

 2. Bitmap files from the Google Quick Draw Dataset for each of the 30 classes.
 There is a Python script to do this.
 3. Load the folder "Drawing_Game_" as a unity project.
    Everything else should work seamlessly from that point.

+A PDF of the creation process/instructions is available for your convencience (the formatting is slightly better)